 - vision problems

 If you experience any of these symptoms, contact your doctor immediately.
-The sooner a stroke is detected and treated, the less damage it will do to your brain.
+The sooner a stroke is detected and treated, the less damage it may do to your brain.

 Symptoms of kidney disease include fluid buildup, weakness, nausea, loss of sleep, and trouble concentrating.
-However, because these symptoms typically don’t show up until kidney function is almost gone, kidney disease is often difficult to detect.
+These symptoms often don’t occur until kidney function is significantly impaired, which makes kidney disease difficult to detect.

-People with diabetes have a higher chance of developing eye problems like glaucoma and cataracts.
-Poorly managed diabetes can also lead to retinopathy, a condition where high blood sugar levels damage the blood vessels in your retina.
+People with diabetes have a higher risk of developing eye problems like glaucoma and cataracts.
+Another complication that can affect the eyes is called retinopathy.
+This condition occurs when high levels of sugar in the blood cause damage to the retina’s blood vessels.
 If left untreated, retinopathy in its most severe form can cause complete loss of vision.

-New treatment options for retinopathy can prevent blindness in most cases, but it’s vital that you monitor your blood sugar and blood pressure levels regularly to lower your risk.
+New treatment options for retinopathy can prevent blindness in most cases, but it’s better to take steps to prevent the condition altogether.
+Working with your doctor to monitor and manage your blood sugar levels can lower your risk for this condition.

 Type 2 diabetes can increase your risk of a number of complications that affect the feet.
 Most diabetes-related foot issues are caused by nerve damage, sometimes referred to as neuropathy.